Alonso-del-Arte/copper-mountain-sokoban/README.md

 # Copper Mountain Sokoban

 WORK IN PROGRESS: This will be a very basic implementation of Sokoban.
 The one important difference is that the boxes and goals will be numbered.

 The purpose of numbering the boxes and goals is to give Sokoban level designers another metric of how easy or difficult their levels are.

 A level can start out with almost every box already on a goal and yet still be quite difficult because the player must move every one of those boxes to a different goal before being able to move the last box into a goal.

 Contrast that to a level in which no box starts out on a goal, but the level can be quite easy if it's obvious to the player which box goes on which goal.

 I haven't yet decided which file format to support.
 Maybe both the XML-based SLC format and the "freer" SOK format.
 At least initially, I'm leaning to supporting only SLC.
+See [the document about file formats](FileFormats.md) for more details.